helium/HIP/00XX-linear-lockup-curve.md

 # Consequences

-As the requirement for a 6-month minimum lockup duration is removed in this HIP, this change to veHNT allocation will make veHNT accessible to all participants willing to lock HNT for any duration, with no 6 month minimum.
+As the requirement for a 6-month minimum lockup duration is removed by this HIP, the change to veHNT allocation will make veHNT accessible to all participants willing to lock HNT for any duration, with no 6 month minimum.

-It will simplify implementation, as the existing code from Solana voter stake registry projects, such as Curve/veCRV, will become directly applicable to the veHNT lockup function.

 It will continue to make long-term lockup attractive, as the highest allocation of veHNT will still be reserved for the longest 48-month lockup duration.

+It will simplify implementation for Helium Core Devs with respect to smart contract development on Solana and Realms.

 With respect to veHNT positions being represented as non fungible tokens, it will greatly improve the UX around positions.
 Positions will be visible in any Solana wallet, and able to be transferred out in the case of a compromise.
 Delegation to subDAOs becomes semantically easier, as users can easily manage multiple positions, delegating them to different subDAOs.